jbengtsson/thor-scsi-lib/README.rst

   .. _`J. Math.
 Phys.
 31 (1990).`: http://dx.doi.org/10.1063/1.528795%7D

-Hence, the one thing we did find useful for a realistic on-line model – having already implemented an on-line model as a sci fellow for LEAR, CERN, in the late 1980s and before that having worked as a teaching assistent at the dept. of Software Engineering, Lund Inst. of Tech. while pursuing a MsSci EE – and adopted for the ALS on-line model.
+Hence, the one thing we did find useful for a realistic on-line model – having already implemented an on-line model as a sci fellow for LEAR, CERN, in the late 1980s and before that having worked as a teaching assistent at the *dept. of Software Engineering, Lund Inst. of Tech, Sweden* (next to *MAX Lab*). while pursuing a MsSci EE – and adopted for the ALS on-line model.
 Was the implementation of the beam dynamics model as an *extension of the standard procedures & functions* for the *Pascal-S compiler/interpreter* by N. Wirth (implemented/coded in it's native grammar); architected as a Pascal software library/module:

   M\.
 Rees, D\.
 Robson *Practical Compiling with Pascal-S* `(Addison-Wesley, 1988).`_